Skip to main content

 Cross-referencing sources

-The value of Rodz does not lie in any single source taken individually (anyone can check SIRENE or Indeed, or spin up a scraper on Apify).
-It lies in cross-referencing these sources.
-Massive hiring detected on Indeed, cross-referenced with a funding round identified in a press release, cross-referenced with a leadership change on LinkedIn, forms a composite signal far more powerful than any single event in isolation.
+The value Rodz produces doesn’t come from any single source in isolation.
+Anyone can check SIRENE or Indeed, or spin up a scraper on Apify.
+What changes when sources are cross-referenced: a hiring surge on Indeed, matched against a funding round picked up in a press release, matched again against a leadership change on LinkedIn, forms a composite signal that’s considerably stronger than any one of those events read alone.
+That stacking is where the operational value actually comes from.

 The 108 Signal Types